 There are a variety of financial assistance options for students, including scholarships and work study programs.
 Visit the Office of Financial Aid for more information.

 To earn the Master of Business Administration (MBA) degree, a student must successfully complete 30 graduate credit hours.
 A student must also demonstrate an understanding of the content covered in the graduate course work by completing a comprehensive exam that is incorporated into the capstone course, MGNT 6681: Global, Ethical, and Strategic Management.

-Click here for MBA Course Schedule Rotation
+Click here for MBA Course Schedule Rotation [PDF]